marano/blog/_posts/2014-07-25-measuring-production-code-coverage-with-coverband.markdown

 that has a few characteristics we are likely to find on old Ruby on Rails apps out in the wild.

-Imagine that the app has 100% code coverage (_just so you know it doesn't_), has been running on production for a few years and lots of things have changed along the way.
+Imagine that the app has a good code coverage (_just so you know it doesn't_), has been running on production for a few years and lots of things have changed along the way.
 The team initially implemented support for assigning categories to blog posts, allowed editing / removing comments and also highlighting posts for an